 If your kid isn’t ready for a Yamaha gas dirt bike, then you should start them on an electric balance bike.
-They’re lightweight, easy to handle, and it teaches you how to have proper throttle control and balance.
+They’re lightweight and easy to handle, and it teaches you how to have proper throttle control and balance.

 110cc Yamaha kids dirt bike